-Additionally, if you plan on vacationing with friends, you and your group will want time to deliberate on where to go.
+Additionally, if you plan to vacation with friends, you and your group will want time to deliberate where to go.
 Meet to set a budget and take note of what each of you want from your break.
-Compromise is essential, and rushing at the last minute to find a vacation spot might prove to be upsetting.
+Compromising is essential and rushing at the last minute to find a vacation spot might prove to be upsetting.

 You Don’t Need to Leave

 Despite the glamor that comes with a spring break trip to Mexico or a cross-country road trip, staying in town has plenty of benefits.
 See how many friends will be in the area during break and plan day trips to nearby attractions.

 If you’re by a city, check out a few things you wouldn’t have been able to see while taking classes.
 Sticking around lets you be adventurous in your college or university town and avoid spending money on a weeklong vacation.

 If you have no idea what to do for your spring break, ask upperclassmen about what they’ve done in the past, which experiences have been cost-effective and what they’re planning on doing next.

 These students have plenty of spring break experience to speak for and should be happy to give you tips.
 If you’re close with them, there’s even a chance you can join their group for a spring break trip.